ProprioCS/Provia.Documents/Pre-PO Utility.md

 5. Line constitution: Once the pre-PO process is complete, users can finalize the pre-PO, which will constitute the lines on the NetSuite native PO and update the sales order accordingly.

-UI screens: Chris Trumble, a member of the Orion team, is currently creating detailed UI screens for the pre-PO functionality.
+UI screens: Chris Trumble, a member of the Provia team, is currently creating detailed UI screens for the pre-PO functionality.
 These screens will serve as a visual reference for the development team, ensuring that the final implementation aligns with the intended design and user experience.
 The UI screens will be linked to this design section once they are complete.

 **Roles and Permissions**

-1. Orion - Admin (Edit): As the main administrators of the Orion system, this role should have full edit access to the pre-PO functionality to manage and support the utility.
+1. Provia - Admin (Edit): As the main administrators of the Provia system, this role should have full edit access to the pre-PO functionality to manage and support the utility.

-2. Orion - Sales Support (Edit): Sales Support users will need edit access to generate pre-POs, process acknowledgments, and update smart table data to assist the sales team effectively.
+2. Provia - Sales Support (Edit): Sales Support users will need edit access to generate pre-POs, process acknowledgments, and update smart table data to assist the sales team effectively.

-3. Orion - Purchasing (Edit): Purchasing users will require edit access to the pre-PO functionality to generate and manage POs, process acknowledgments, and update smart table data as part of their core responsibilities.
+3. Provia - Purchasing (Edit): Purchasing users will require edit access to the pre-PO functionality to generate and manage POs, process acknowledgments, and update smart table data as part of their core responsibilities.

-4. Orion - Procurement (Edit): Similar to Purchasing, Procurement users will need edit access to the pre-PO utility to fulfill their roles in managing POs and related tasks.
+4. Provia - Procurement (Edit): Similar to Purchasing, Procurement users will need edit access to the pre-PO utility to fulfill their roles in managing POs and related tasks.

-5. Orion - Ops Manager (View): Operations Managers should have view access to the pre-PO functionality to oversee the purchasing process and monitor performance without needing to make edits.
+5. Provia - Ops Manager (View): Operations Managers should have view access to the pre-PO functionality to oversee the purchasing process and monitor performance without needing to make edits.

-6. Orion - Project Manager (Edit): Project Managers will need edit access to generate pre-POs, process acknowledgments, and update smart table data for their specific projects.
+6. Provia - Project Manager (Edit): Project Managers will need edit access to generate pre-POs, process acknowledgments, and update smart table data for their specific projects.

-7. Orion - Operations Admin/ Support (Edit): Operations Admin and Support users will require edit access to assist with pre-PO tasks and provide support to other users.
+7. Provia - Operations Admin/ Support (Edit): Operations Admin and Support users will require edit access to assist with pre-PO tasks and provide support to other users.

-8. Orion - Controller/CFO (View): Controllers and CFOs should have view access to the pre-PO functionality to monitor financial data and ensure accuracy without needing to make edits.
+8. Provia - Controller/CFO (View): Controllers and CFOs should have view access to the pre-PO functionality to monitor financial data and ensure accuracy without needing to make edits.

-9. Orion - A/P Analyst (View): Accounts Payable Analysts will need view access to the pre-PO data to reconcile invoices and process payments.
+9. Provia - A/P Analyst (View): Accounts Payable Analysts will need view access to the pre-PO data to reconcile invoices and process payments.

-All other Orion user roles not mentioned above will have view access to the pre-PO functionality by default, allowing them to access relevant information without the ability to make edits.
+All other Provia user roles not mentioned above will have view access to the pre-PO functionality by default, allowing them to access relevant information without the ability to make edits.

 **Features and Functionality**

-- User-friendly interface integrated into the Orion Navigator tool
+- User-friendly interface integrated into the Provia Navigator tool

 - Ability to select lines from the sales order smart table and generate pre-POs